guido57/EBAZ4205_Spectrum/README.md

 * [HW is in my Cheap (35$) and powerful FPGA Programming Hackaday project](https://hackaday.io/project/187351-cheap-35-and-powerful-fpga-programming)
 * [SW is in my EBAZ4205 repository](https://github.com/guido57/EBAZ4205)

-There's nothing esoteric in it, but this project is quite complex because it requires:
+In this project there's nothing esoteric, but it is quite complex because it requires:
 * Hardware assembling (you can use a solder iron on SMD, don't you?)
 * FPGA Zynq7010 design and programming with Xilinx Vivado
 * flashing Linux on the Zynq7010 FPGA with Xilinx Petalinux